 If some of these common depression symptoms are familiar to you, you might benefit from taking a free self-assessment such as this one, which clinicians can use to measure depression severity.

 This tool can also help track how you’re doing, so that you have a better sense of whether or not you should seek care.
 Of course, this is just an online tool.
-It’s not meant to replace the opinion of a mental health professional.
+The assessment is not meant to replace the opinion of a mental health professional.

 If you or someone you know is living with depression, there are many options for treatment.
 Some of the most popular options include psychotherapy and medication.

-There are many different types of psychotherapy (also known as talk therapy).
-Three of the most popular types include: cognitive-behavioral therapy (CBT), interpersonal therapy, and psychodynamic therapy.
+Psychotherapy (also known as talk therapy) has many different subtypes.
+Three of the most popular types include: Cognitive-Behavioral Therapy (CBT), interpersonal therapy, and psychodynamic therapy.

 CBT focuses on the connection between thoughts, behaviors and feelings and challenging negative thoughts and maladaptive behaviors that often trigger or exacerbate depressive symptoms.